coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 When printing :g:`pidentity`, we can see the universes it binds in the annotation :g:`@{Top.2}`.
-Additionally, when :g:`Set Printing Universes` is on we print the "universe context" of :g:`pidentity` consisting of the bound universes and the constraints they must verify (for :g:`pidentity` there are no constraints).
+Additionally, when :opt:`Printing Universes` is on we print the "universe context" of :g:`pidentity` consisting of the bound universes and the constraints they must verify (for :g:`pidentity` there are no constraints).